luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 ## Initial setup

-Again, similar to the [FlappyBird](https://blog.luevano.xyz/g/flappybird_godot_devlog_1.html) clone I developed, I'm using the structure I wrote about on [Godot project structure](https://blog.luevano.xyz/g/godot_project_structure.html) with slight modifications to test things out.
+Again, similar to the [FlappyBird](https://blog.luevano.xyz/g/flappybird_godot_devlog_1.html) clone I developed, I'm using the directory structure I wrote about on [Godot project structure](https://blog.luevano.xyz/g/godot_project_structure.html) with slight modifications to test things out.
 Also using similar *Project settings* as those from the *FlappyBird* clone like the pixel art texture imports, keybindings, layers, etc..

 I've also setup [GifMaker](https://github.com/bram-dingelstad/godot-gifmaker), with slight modifications as the *AssetLib* doesn't install it correctly and contains unnecessry stuff: moved necessary files to the `res://addons` directory, deleted test scenes and files in general, and copied the license to the `res://docs` directory.
 Setting this up was a bit annoying because the tutorial it's bad (with all due respect).
 I might do a separate entry just to explain how to set it up, because I couldn't find it anywhere other than by inspecting some of the code/scenes.